Flock· Blog ·planning

 Include a variety of things to do at home and in the area where you’ll be staying for the best of both worlds.

-✅ Pro Planning Tip: Don’t Forget about Hen Party Accommodation and Transport Although it can be easy to get swept away by all the fun activities you’ll be doing at the hen party, don’t forget about other important elements like accommodation and transport.
+Pro Planning Tip: Don’t forget about hen party accommodation and transport.
+Although it can be easy to get swept away by all the fun activities you’ll be doing at the hen party, don’t forget about other important elements like accommodation and transport.
 If you’re going away for the hen weekend, ensure that you book suitable accommodation before planning too many activities.
 Many vibrant locations across the country offer great options for hen party houses.
-You can also visit the Flock website for inspiration.
+You can also visit Flock for inspiration.
 You should also check the transportation options and how close you’ll be to local towns or points of interest.
 This will help you to plan appropriate activities and factor in the time you may need to travel there, ensuring an obstacle-free hen party.

 Once you’ve finalised the number of people attending and confirmed the budget, you can get to booking everything for the hen celebrations.